jenkinsci/build-token-root-plugin/README.md

 (The variant sub-URIs `buildWithParameters` and `polling` are also supported, as is the usual `delay` query parameter.)

+The server replies with a “201 Created” status code when a build is queued successfully.
+When a build is already scheduled, the server replies with a “303 See Other”, the `Location` header pointing to the scheduled build URL.
+Clients without the `READ` permission on the build should not follow the redirect, as it will lead to a page they do not have permission to see.

 To create a token for your job, go to the job configuration, select **Trigger Builds Remotely** in the build triggers section.
 The token you set here is what you will pass via the url.